qinguorui2001/tp/docs/DeveloperGuide.md

 </div>

-The following activity diagram summarizes what happens when a user executes the *Find Command*:
+The following activity diagram summarizes what happens when a user executes the `find` command:

 <p align="center">
   <img src="images/FindActivityDiagram.png">